viniersiren/ts-mls/CONTRIBUTING.md

 ### Prerequisites

-- Node.js (version 18 or higher recommended)
+- Node.js (version 19 or higher required)
 - npm (comes with Node.js)

+> **Note**: Node.js 19+ is required because this project uses the Web Crypto API (`crypto.subtle`) which is only available as a global object starting from Node.js 19.

 ### Installation